Kanasashi Station: Station History

-Kanasashi Station was established on April 1, 1938 as the terminal station of the Japan National Railways Futamata Line.
+Kanasashi Station was established on April 1, 1938, as the terminal station of the Japan National Railways Futamata Line.
 The line was further extended to Enshū-Mori Station by June 1, 1940.
 Scheduled freight services were discontinued from March 1985, marking the final end of all freight services on the line.
-After the privatization of JNR on March 15, 1987, the station came under the control of the Tenryū Hamanako Line.
+On March 15, 1987, the station came under the control of the Tenryū Hamanako Line.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 339 passengers daily (boarding passengers only).